hawkinsw/DataStructuresDispatch/linkedlist.md

 ![Removing an existing node from a linked list (4/5).](./graphics/ConceptualLinkedList-Remove-4.jpg)

-Finally, we adjust the $next$ pointer from $prior$ so that it points to the node after the one that we deleted.
+Finally, we adjust the _next_ pointer from _prior_ so that it points to the node _next_ after the one that we deleted.
 Whew.
 That's a mouthful.
 Good thing these drawings are here to help.

 ![Removing an existing node from a linked list (5/5).](./graphics/ConceptualLinkedList-Remove-5.jpg)